Looking for an online spellchecker to make your writing error-free?

-Fortunately, many applications perform spellchecking functions, allowing you to create content free of mechanical writing errors.
+Fortunately, many applications provide spell checking options, allowing you to create content free of mechanical writing errors.

-This checker review covers seven of the most popular spell checkers applications.
+This spell checker review covers seven of the most popular spell checker applications.

-It contains some affiliate links meaning this site earns a small commission if you sign up.
+This post contains some affiliate links, meaning I earn a small commission if you purchase the products I recommend.

 Why Use Spellcheck Software?

 Spelling and grammar check software reduces writing errors, although it isn’t a replacement for a professional proofreader.

 However, these proofreading programs can identify a majority of common spelling errors and offer spelling suggestions.